sorenrife/dory/README.md

 Now everything works faster and as expected, but we did not contemplate that since the `Product` can be edited **(PUT /product/<id>)**, we could have cached an outdated version of the `Product`, so we need a way to force the cache to refresh itself.
 This is where **Bloats** come in handy!

-Instead of caching the view with a generic cache decorator, decouple the cache configuration on a `Bloat`:
+Instead of caching the view with a generic cache decorator, decouple the cache configuration on a `Bloat`

 ```python
 from dory.bloats import Bloat, Field